January 9-12, 2025

 1:30pm Upstanders Bassoon Ensemble performance in the Lobby

-2:00pm Recital featuring performers: Andrew Burn, Shuo Li, Mackie Thomas, Marta Troiki, Martin J. Van Klompengberg, Sarah Wildey
+2:00pm Recital featuring performers: Cassandra Bendickson, Andrew Burn, Andrea Clark, Shuo Li, Allison Nicotera, Mariah Stadel, Mackie Thomas, Marta Troiki, Martin J. Van Klompengberg, Kayla Vanderborg, Sarah Wildey

 Special Topics: Soundpainting with Drew Pattison